dekuNukem/daytripper/quick_start_guide.md

 Those are just two suggestions, you can get as creative as you want!

+Word of warning though, the Neodymium magnet is rather brittle, so don't let it smash into metal objects or it might chip or shatter.

 ## Best Practices (Important!!!)

 Daytripper works by firing a eye-safe laser, wait for it to bounce back, then calculating the distance.
 As a result, there are a number of best practices to keep in mind: